Succulents With Long Stems always stand out with their distinctive appearance. Here are the best ones you can grow!

 Botanical Name: Euphorbia ritchiei

-Monadenium Ritchiei is a handsome and fleshy specimen with a thick stem covered with leaves.
+Monadenium Ritchiei is a beautiful and fleshy specimen with a thick stem covered with leaves.
 It stays stubby, but the stem can grow as long as 2-3 feet.

 2. Smooth Agave